jesgadiaz/BFF/README.md

 ## Example 1

 ```
-$ python bgp.py D:\dataset\econ-mahindas.mtx 1258 7513 False
+$ python bff.py D:\dataset\econ-mahindas.mtx 1258 7513 False
 ```

 The output shows a burning sequence and its length.
-The running time of the initialization phase and the running time of the 'burning greedy permutation' algorithm is showed too.
+The running time of the initialization phase and the running time of the 'burning frthest-first' algorithm is showed too.

 ```
 ---Compute all shortest paths - running time: 13.222469329833984 seconds ---
 burning sequence: [110, 551, 607, 523, 540, 546, 549]
 burning sequence length: 7
----BGP running time: 0.15363645553588867 seconds ---
+---BFF running time: 0.15363645553588867 seconds ---
 ```

 ## Example 2

 ```
-$ python bgp.py D:\dataset\econ-mahindas.mtx 1258 7513 True
+$ python bff.py D:\dataset\econ-mahindas.mtx 1258 7513 True
 ```

 The output shows a burning sequence and its length.
-The running time of the initialization phase and the running time of the 'burning greedy permutation' algorithm is showed too.
+The running time of the initialization phase and the running time of the 'burning farthest-first' algorithm is showed too.

 ```
 ---Compute all shortest paths - running time: 14.913883447647095 seconds ---
 burning sequence: [989, 554, 555, 50, 51]
 burning sequence length: 5
----BGP running time: 210.62542939186096 seconds ---
+---BFF running time: 210.62542939186096 seconds ---
 ```
 # Preprint